ash1sh95/ash1sh95/README.md

 ### Hi there 👋 , I'm Ashish

-- 🔭 I’m currently working as Associate Data Engineer at [Snagajob](https://www.snagajob.com)
+- 🔭 I’m currently working as a Data Engineer at [GM Financial](https://www.gmfinancial.com)
+- Previously was working as an Assiciate Data Engineer at [Snagajob](https://www.sngajob.com)
 - 🌱 I’m currently learning kafka, snowflake and data architecture
 - 👯 I’m looking to collaborate on data engineering and analytics
 - 📫 How to reach me: ashish1995@gmail.com